 Anastasia Hudgins, PhD

-Anastasia Hudgins is a sociocultural anthropologist with broad experience in qualitative research.
-Much of her work focuses on the relationships between health, human rights and social policy, and her methods prioritize the voices of those who experience a particular social problem in recognition that they are the experts on their lives.
-Most recently she has led research projects for UNICEF in collaboration with government ministries in Southeast Asia.
-In Viet Nam she developed an analysis of the relationship between Vietnamese drug laws and policies and their impact on minors, and in Cambodia she developed a handbook to guide healthcare providers in international best practices as they treat children who have been sexually or physically abused.
-She has also worked locally on projects related to patient-centered care in urban emergency rooms; perceptions of risk held by rural Pennsylvanians who live adjacent to hydraulic fracturing well sites; and efforts to acquaint Philadelphia youth with the watershed.
+Anastasia Hudgins is a sociocultural anthropologist with broad experience in qualitative research who focuses on the relationships between health, human rights and social policy, and her methods prioritize the voices of those who experience a particular social problem in recognition that they are the experts on their lives.
+Most recently, she led research projects for UNICEF in collaboration with government ministries in Southeast Asia and has worked locally on projects related to patient-centered care in urban emergency rooms; perceptions of risk held by rural Pennsylvanians who live adjacent to hydraulic fracturing well sites; and efforts to acquaint Philadelphia youth with the watershed.
 Her academic research focused on debt-bonded sex workers in Cambodia and the NGOs that aimed to help them, as well as on the structure of the Cambodian health system.
-She recently co-founded Ethnologica, a consultancy firm that uses participatory and ethnographic research to provide insights about health and community.
-She has held full-time faculty appointments at Rutgers, Temple University and Indiana University of Pennsylvania where she taught courses in medical anthropology, visual anthropology and ethnographic research methods, among others.
-Anastasia has a PhD in Cultural Anthropology and a Women's Studies Certificate.
-She speaks French, Khmer and Spanish.